MatthiasLohr/docker-f5fpc/README.md

 ### VPN client mode

+You don't need to clone this repository.
-Start the Docker container with the following command:
+Just start the Docker container with the following command:
 ```
 docker run --name f5fpc --net host -it --rm --privileged matthiaslohr/f5fpc /bin/bash
 ```